The short version

 For over 90 years, anyone could listen to police radio using a scanner.
-This wasn't a loophole or oversight - it was by design.
-Open communications helped communities stay informed during emergencies and kept police accountable to the public.
+This wasn't a loophole or oversight.
+It was by design.
+Open communications kept communities informed during emergencies and gave the public a direct check on police activity.

 Now, police departments across the country are encrypting their radios, which completely blocks public access.
-Once encrypted, no one - not journalists, not concerned parents, not neighborhood watch groups - can hear what's happening in real time.
+Once encrypted, no one can hear what's happening in real time — not journalists, not parents, not neighborhood watch groups.

-This is happening with little public notice, and once it's done, it's almost never reversed.
+This typically happens with little public notice, and once it's done, it's almost never reversed.

-Even if you've never touched a police scanner, encryption changes how your community works during emergencies and how much oversight the public has over police.
+Even if you've never touched a scanner, encryption changes how your community gets information during emergencies and how much oversight the public has over police.

-During emergencies, scanner listeners share information through social media, text chains, and word of mouth.
-When that source disappears, everyone has less information.
+During emergencies, scanner listeners push information through social media, text chains, and word of mouth.
+When that source is cut off, the whole community has less to go on.

 Journalists use scanners to respond to breaking news.
-Without them, you hear less about what's happening in your community - or only hear what police choose to tell you.
+Without them, coverage becomes reactive.
+You hear what police choose to announce, when they choose to announce it.

 Public access to police communications provides real-time documentation of what officers say and do.
-Encryption eliminates this layer of oversight.
+Encryption removes that record entirely.

 Transparency builds trust between police and communities.
-Secrecy - even when well-intentioned - creates suspicion and reduces cooperation.
+Secrecy, even when well-intentioned, creates suspicion and tends to reduce cooperation over time.

-These aren't hypothetical concerns.
-These are real situations where scanner access has helped communities - and where encryption would leave people in the dark.
+These aren't hypothetical.
+These are real situations where scanner access has helped communities, and where encryption leaves people without information they genuinely need.

 When a school goes into lockdown, parents often receive only a brief text: "Your child's school is in lockdown.
 More information to follow."
 Scanner access lets parents know if it's a real threat or a false alarm, whether police are on scene, and when the situation is resolved.